jellyfin/jellyfin-plugin-tvheadend/README.md

 ## About

-This is a plugin allows you to manage TVHeadend from Jellyfin.
+This plugin allows you to manage TVHeadend from Jellyfin.

 ## Installation